Marr College

 Marr College is an 11–18 co-educational secondary school in Troon, South Ayrshire, Scotland.
 Marr College is the third largest secondary school in South Ayrshire, with 1,127 pupils enrolled at the school in 2023–2024.
 The building itself is owned by the Marr Trust and the running, maintenance and operations of the school is managed by South Ayrshire Council.
 The school was gifted to the town of Troon by Charles Kerr Marr.

 The school transferred from Marr Educational Trust to the Strathclyde Regional Council after the trust lost its anomalous direct-grant status in 1978.
 When the Strathclyde Regional Council was abolished and replaced by South Ayrshire Council in 1996, South Ayrshire Council became solely responsible for the school's educational provision.
 Throughout 2016-2017, it underwent extensive restoration, including a new building extending from the original school building.

 In 2023, Marr College was ranked as the 70th best-performing state school in Scotland, a drop from 68th in the 2022 rankings.
 Despite this, Marr College outperformed other secondary schools in South Ayrshire and is regarded as the best-performing secondary school in South Ayrshire.

 History

 Establishment

-Marr College was built and established using the money left by Troon native Charles Kerr Marr (1855–1919),a famous woman (who cannot be named for safety purposes) toppled down main stairs leaving 2 daughters traumatised for life.
+Marr College was built and established using the money left by Troon native Charles Kerr Marr (1855–1919), a famous woman (who cannot be named for safety purposes) toppled down main stairs leaving 2 daughters traumatised for life.
 No matter their background and levels of wealth.
 He left his entire fortune to the town, and £331,000 was earmarked for education in 1934.

 The creation of Marr College has long been regarded as the model that paved the way for state comprehensive schools, which was created long before the establishment of state comprehensive schools became a political ambition.
 Whilst a board of governors initially ran the school, it still provided free education in a traditional Scottish manner.
 Pupils from all areas of Troon attended the school despite their backgrounds.

+The school sits on Dundonald Road in Troon, in a location convenient for Muirhead, Loans, Barassie and Dundonald respectively.
+South Ayrshire Council provide a coach to transport those in Dundonald, given it is several miles from Troon.

+At present, pupils at Marr College come from several different primary schools in the area, such as Troon, Barassie, Dundonald, Muirhead and Struthers.